CodeWithDennis/filament-tests/README.md

         - Widget
           - [ ] it can render the widget on the custom page
       - Edit
+          - Action
+            - [ ] it can render actions on the edit page
+          - RelationManager
+            - [ ] it can render the relation manager on the edit page
+          - Widget
+            - [ ] it can render widgets on the edit page
           - Form
               - Field
                   - [X] [has a disabled field on edit form](https://filamentphp.com/docs/3.x/forms/testing#disabled-fields)